uic-evl/SMARTUI-Revision/README.md

 # SMARTUI-Revision
-Changed the data set used for the previous SMARTUI.
+Changed the data set used for the previous SMARTUI. <br />
-Preprocessed data to integrate new risk predictions.
+Preprocessed data to integrate new risk predictions. <br />
 Included links to CAMP-RT, Lymphatic Cancer Viz and the dendrogram.